le717/PatchIt/README.md

 [![Build Status](https://travis-ci.org/le717/PatchIt.png)](https://travis-ci.org/le717/PatchIt)

 (If the build status reports failed, that is incorrect.
-There is code Travis CI does not support, thus declaring fail. ;))
+There is code Travis CI does not support (namely shell colors), thus declaring fail. ;))

 Downloads
 ---------